yahoo/fluxible/docs/api/Components.md

  * `executeAction(action, payload)`
  * `getStore(storeConstructor)`

 It's important to note that ***`executeAction` does not allow passing a callback from the component***.
 This enforces that the actions are fire-and-forget and that state changes should only be handled through the Flux flow.
-You may however provide an app level `componentActionHandler` function when instantiating Fluxible.
+You may however provide an app level `componentActionErrorHandler` function when instantiating Fluxible.
 This allows you to handle errors (at a high level) spawning from components firing actions.

 ## Accessing the Context